Layback in DaVinci Resolve

 Trimming Head Leader

-- Now we can get ready for final output.
+1. Now we can get ready for the final output without the sync tools.
 In the clip list, right click on our timeline > Duplicate to create a new timeline.
 Rename it UserJ_MyMovie_YYYYMMDD_Master.
 Double click on the timeline to open it in the edit window.

 2. Trim off the head leader of the project.
-Enter 1:00:00:00 in the timecode and use the blade tool (or shortcut: shift + [ will trim to playhead).
+Enter 01:00:00:00 in the timecode, select all video and audio clips, and use the blade tool to cut (or shortcut: shift + [ will trim to playhead).

 Your timeline should then look like this: